himanshumaurya0007/PRODIGY_WD_02/README.md

 ## Get Started

 1. Clone this repository to your local machine.
+2. Navigate to the `PRODIGY_WD_02` folder.
-2. Open the `index.html` file in your web browser.
+3. Open the `index.html` file in your web browser.
-3. Click the "Start" button to begin the stopwatch.
+4. Click the "Start" button to begin the stopwatch.
-4. Click the "Lap" button to record lap times.
+5. Click the "Lap" button to record lap times.
-5. Click the "Reset" button to reset the stopwatch and clear lap times.
+6. Click the "Reset" button to reset the stopwatch and clear lap times.

 ## Files Included